sfstoolbox/sfs-matlab/README.md

 ![Image](doc/img/wave_field_wfs_25d.png)

-If you want to plot the whole array and not only the selected secondary sources, you can do this by adding these commands.
+If you want to plot the whole array and not only the active secondary sources, you can do this by adding these commands.

 ```Matlab